Agnibha-31/IoT-based-Smart-Adaptive-Street-Lighting-System/README.md

 ## 💡 Adaptive Brightness Logic

-The firmware evaluates three local-humidity ranges together with the light condition and both IR inputs.
-This creates 24 possible sensor combinations.
+The firmware evaluates three local-humidity ranges together with the LDR and both IR inputs.
+This creates 24 sensor combinations.

-The table below summarizes the per-zone PWM policy.
+The following table summarizes the per-zone policy.
 PWM values use a 12-bit scale from `0` to `4095`.

 | Local humidity | Environment | Zone without an object | Zone with an object | Operating profile |
 |---|---|---:|---:|---|